 According to the NSW Department of Housing, from the 2006 Census, the proportion of low and moderate income households in Port Stephens who are purchasing and are in housing stress is 47%.
 This is an increase of 15.7% from the 2001 Census.
 Port Stephens has a lower proportion of low and moderate income households purchasing and in housing stress than the average for the Greater Metropolitan Region (61%) and a higher proportion than the average for non-metropolitan NSW (43%).
-Port Stephens has a lower proportion than the Average for non-metropolitan NSW (43%).
+Port Stephens has a lower proportion than Great Lakes (51%) and is comparable to Lake Macquarie (46%) and Newcastle (45%).